rickyboshe/Fisheries/Fisheries/Fisheries.md

 This project looks to answer two thing:

-1. But is sea food environmentally sustainable?
+1. Is seafood environmentally sustainable?
 2. Does it pack the nutrients to replace red meat diet?

 We shall be utilizing the fisheries management dataset from the